 Your bio can be an opportunity to show some personality, so don’t be afraid to get a little creative.

 Content marketer and author Ann Handley’s profile is an excellent example.

-Though it changes from time to time, the current dimensions that your Twitter header image should be are 1500px by 500px.
+Though it changes from time to time, the current Twitter header dimensions are 1500px by 500px.

-If you have trouble finding the right image with the appropriate dimensions, you can use a tool like Canva to create your own header image for free online.
+If you have trouble finding the right image with the appropriate dimensions, use a tool like Canva to create your own header image for free online.

 Now that you’ve spent some time ironing it out, your profile will leave a strong impression on visitors who view your profile, making them much more likely to follow you.

 2. Engage With Your Twitter Followers the Right Way

 If you’re wondering how to get followers on Twitter and also increase engagement, we have good news: some of the strategies for both are interwoven.

 Many social media marketers have begun putting more stock into engagement than followers.